purva-thakre/purva-gsoc2021-blog/_posts/2021-08-22-final-gsoc.markdown

 This will be easier to do when two-level gate objects could be inserted in a circuit in QuTiP.

-### Three-qubit gate decomposition
+### Three-qubit gate decomposition without Toffoli

+**Future Work: **

 This scheme will describe a 3-qubit gate composed of single-qubit and CNOT gates.
+Note that this is different from the general decomposition scheme where ancilla qubits are used.

 ![trq]({{ site.baseurl }}/assets/img/three_qubit_flowchart.png)

 Similar to the two-qubit case scenario, if the two-level gate does not describe a gate with either first or last qubit as target then a SWAP gate is inserted after a list of gates describing a decomposition of a two-level gate with last qubit as target.

-### Decomposition scheme for qubits greater than 3
+### Decomposition scheme for qubits greater than 2

 This scheme will decompose some input gate as a combination of single-qubit gates, CNOT and Toffoli.
 The Toffoli gates could be decomposed further via previously defined decomposition in `resolve_gates`.